Gear up for spring workouts with Amazon's Champion C9 sale

 C9 Champion Men's Boxer Brief ($16.79, originally $23.99; amazon.com)

-Stock up on sweat-wicking boxer briefs with this pack of four that won't ride up.
+Stock up on sweat-wicking boxer briefs that won't ride up, with this pack of four.

 Kids' styles